rajninsec/Pyspark_Practice/README.md

-This folder contains all thge notebooks related to hands on over Pyspark coding.
+This folder contains all the notebooks related to hands on over Pyspark coding.